Gaussian Primes in Narrow Sectors: Notation and Preliminary Lemmas

-Lastly, our analysis will make use of an analogue of Heath-Brown's identity in $\Z[i]$ (see \citep{HeathBrown}).
+The proof of Lemma \ref{lem:RegularLatticePointBound} is straightforward, and Lemma \ref{lem:DivisorBound} follows from Shiu's work \citep{Shiu}.
+Our analysis makes use of an analogue of Heath-Brown's identity in $\Z[i]$ (see \citep{HeathBrown}).
 For technical reasons, it is more convenient to have a smoothed version of this identity.
-This is given in the following
+As such, let $W$ be a smooth function supported on $[\frac{1}{2},2]$ such that